Water damage: learn, prepare and protect your property

 Flood safety: before, during and after

-Learn the best way to protect your home and family from the effects of flooding and reduce potential damage to your property.
+Learn the best way to protect your home and family from the effects of flooding and reduce potential damage to your property like a flooded basement.

 Learn more about how to stop water damage

-Learn more about how to stop water damage to your home by visiting water.cooperators.ca.
-Take a quick quiz to determine the water risk in your area and get tips to prevent and recover from damage.
+Learn more about how to prevent water damage to your home at water.cooperators.ca.
+Take a quick assessment to determine the water risk in your area and get tips to prevent and recover from water damage.